Cloud Experts Documentation

 --layer4-configs tcp:9997 \

---dest-fqdns inputs1.osdsecuritylogs.splunkcloud.com,inputs2.osdsecuritylogs.splunkcloud.com,inputs4.osdsecuritylogs.splunkcloud.com,inputs5.osdsecuritylogs.splunkcloud.com,inputs6.osdsecuritylogs.splunkcloud.com,inputs7.osdsecuritylogs.splunkcloud.com,inputs8.osdsecuritylogs.splunkcloud.com,inputs9.osdsecuritylogs.splunkcloud.com,inputs10.osdsecuritylogs.splunkcloud.com,inputs11.osdsecuritylogs.splunkcloud.com,inputs12.osdsecuritylogs.splunkcloud.com,inputs13.osdsecuritylogs.splunkcloud.com,inputs14.osdsecuritylogs.splunkcloud.com,inputs15.osdsecuritylogs.splunkcloud.com
+--dest-fqdns inputs1.osdsecuritylogs.splunkcloud.com,inputs2.osdsecuritylogs.splunkcloud.com,inputs3.osdsecuritylogs.splunkcloud.com,inputs4.osdsecuritylogs.splunkcloud.com,inputs5.osdsecuritylogs.splunkcloud.com,inputs6.osdsecuritylogs.splunkcloud.com,inputs7.osdsecuritylogs.splunkcloud.com,inputs8.osdsecuritylogs.splunkcloud.com,inputs9.osdsecuritylogs.splunkcloud.com,inputs10.osdsecuritylogs.splunkcloud.com,inputs11.osdsecuritylogs.splunkcloud.com,inputs12.osdsecuritylogs.splunkcloud.com,inputs13.osdsecuritylogs.splunkcloud.com,inputs14.osdsecuritylogs.splunkcloud.com,inputs15.osdsecuritylogs.splunkcloud.com

 These domains are sourced from internal documentation.
 These domains will be published in general documentation when the Private Service Connect feature is released.

-4. Create an allow rule for Google Private Access endpoints by running the following command:
+4. Create an allow rule for Private Google Access endpoints by running the following command:

 gcloud compute network-firewall-policies rules create 602 \